 - Communication of student progress

 - Connection in small groups, both informal and formal

 - Social and emotional learning across the program

 As we move between phases, and based on individual family situations, we will operate in the learning models shown on the right.

 To learn more about the philosophy that guided the development of Langley's distance learning program, and to see distance learning in action during spring 2020, visit our distance learning page.

-The summer months will be busy as we move from modeling to detailed plans to the rollout of new policies and procedures for our community.
-In August, the roles, responsibilities, expectations, and accountability of every member of our community will be essential to ensuring our collective health and safety.
+The summer months were busy as we moved from modeling to detailed plans to the rollout of new policies and procedures for our community.
+The roles, responsibilities, expectations, and accountability of every member of our community are essential to ensuring our collective health and safety.